aodn/rimrep-examples/README.md

 The collection level page includes the following information:

--   A description of the collection, which is a brief summary of the datasets available in the collection.\
+-   A description of the collection, which is a brief summary of the datasets available in the collection.
 -   The items or datasets available in the collection.
-In this case, we can see that there is a single item available in the collection.\
+In this case, we can see that there is a single item available in the collection.
--   The license under which the datasets are available.\
+-   The license under which the datasets are available.
--   The temporal coverage of the datasets.\
+-   The temporal coverage of the datasets.
--   A map showing the spatial coverage of the datasets.\
+-   A map showing the spatial coverage of the datasets.
--   Information about the data provider
+-   Information about the data provider .

 If you click on the item name (in this case, [*AIMS Sea Water Temperature Observing System*](https://stac.reefdata.io/browser/collections/aims-temp/items/aims-temp-loggers)), you will be taken to the item level page.